kilianso/mojebo/README.md

 - Frontmatter examples.
 - Simple Mainnavigation based on pages with active state.
 - Index file with basic output of all
-- Useful of comments and explanations.
+- Useful of comments and explanations.y

 ## Sass Tip